Darian Shimy

 Call for Volunteers

 Put out a call for volunteers two months before the event.
-Use FutureFund's built-in messaging system to reach the parents and volunteers most likely to participate.
+Use FutureFund's built-in messaging system to reach parents and volunteers most likely to participate.

 Make sure your call for volunteers clearly states what cause or project the Lift-A-Thon will support.